 by Piri Welcsh, PhD

-An article published yesterday in Newsweek with the incredibly misleading title “A Gene That 'Causes Cancer' Probably Doesn’t Increase Your Chances of Dying from Cancer” created quite a social media stir.
-This media story, and the research that it reports on, will be the subject of a future XRAYS article.
-We developed XRAYS to help our constituents look beyond the hype, to understand media reports on breast cancer research.
-Since each of our XRAYS articles take several weeks to research, write, score, summarize, edit and undergo Advisory Board review before it is published, and our publication calendar for the next month is packed with prior studies, we wanted to respond rapidly to the most alarming aspects of this headline.
+An article published in Newsweek with the incredibly misleading title “A Gene That 'Causes Cancer' Probably Doesn’t Increase Your Chances of Dying from Cancer” created quite a social media stir.
+This media story, and the research that it reports on, was the subject of this XRAY review.
+We developed XRAY to help our constituents look beyond the hype, to understand media reports on breast cancer research.
+Since each of our XRAY reviews take several weeks to research, write, score, summarize, edit and undergo Advisory Board review before it is published, and our publication calendar for the next month is packed with prior studies, we wanted to respond rapidly to the most alarming aspects of this headline.

 This is a very different conclusion than the one suggested by the headlines.
 In the case of prostate cancer, for example, studies have shown that among men with prostate cancer, those with a BRCA mutation (and possibly other mutations) are more likely to develop aggressive disease than prostate cancer survivors without a mutation.

 Further, without any intervention, people with BRCA mutations are at higher risk of dying from aggressive cancers like ovarian cancer than people in the general population.